-Forming Institutional and Community Partnerships: To Advance Office and University Mission and Goals approach to learning by fostering inclusiveness, using multiple perspectives, and affirming shared educational values.
+Forming Institutional and Community Partnerships: To Advance Office and University Mission and Goals

+To support Southern University and the learn-by-doing philosophy of the Office and University, Student Affairs will engage in collaborative decision-making and strong working relationships to demonstrate a healthy institutional approach to learning by fostering inclusiveness, using multiple perspectives, and affirming shared educational values.
 These partnerships will be with students, faculty, staff, and administration, and other constituent groups inside and outside the institution to advance student learning and meet student needs.